-Abstract:
+Abstract

 This paper documents, for the first time, municipality- and occupation-level estimates of income inequality between individuals in a European country in the nineteenth century, using a combination of several detailed data sets for Norway in the late 1860s.
-Urban incomes were on average 4.5 times higher than rural incomes, and the average city Gini coefficient was twice the average rural municipality Gini.
+Urban incomes were on average 4.5 times as high as rural incomes, and the average city Gini coefficient was twice the average rural municipality Gini.
 All high- or medium-income occupation groups exhibited substantial within-occupation income inequality.
-Across municipalities, income inequality is positively associated with manufacturing, average crop, and historical land inequality, and is negatively associated with distance to the nearest city, pastoral agriculture, and fisheries.
-The income Gini for Norway as a whole is found to have been 0.546, slightly higher than estimates for the UK and US in the same period.